 But in fairness, we must also acknowledge that it was a very different, very un-gentle time, and slaves hardly had a monopoly on misery.
 Indeed, unless you were part of the aristocracy, you probably had a pretty tough life with little hope of deliverance.

 It is human nature to pass judgement using whatever protocols we have at hand, and so by default we evaluate societies of the past using the standards of the present.
 We sincerely wonder: How could they not have known?
 But this is flawed thinking, driven by a cognitive illusion, which perceives a symmetry that does not, in fact, exist.
 We understand that the past shapes the future, and so we instinctively yet illogically think that somehow the reverse must also be true.
-But time is an arrow, which flies in one direction only, without so much as a backward glance.
+But time is an arrow, which flies in one direction only.

 Thus, from our comfortable perch in the early twenty-first century, we are quick to render all sorts of judgements upon people of the Civil-War era, conveniently forgetting that their reality, which informed their every action, was very, very different than our own.